Frequently Asked Questions

 Are your bottles recyclable?

-All of our products come in 100% recyclable and biodegradable materials that are BPA free.
+Yes, our bottles are 100% recyclable and BPA free.

 Why doesn’t your dish soap suds up as much as other soaps?

 Our products are formulated without SLS and SLES.
 These are chemical surfactants that help to produce the bubbling effect you experience with chemically derived soaps.

 How much dish soap do I need to use?
 A little goes a long way with our products!
 It may not be bubbling up as much in the sink, but that’s just because of its plant-based ingredient list, which is formulated without SLS, SLES and other harmful chemicals.